GSA/search.digitalgov.gov/_posts/2018-01-30-monthly-reports.md

 Use this report to inform which [modules you opt to display](/manual/display-overview.html).

-***Drill down into Best Bets.*** Select the option to drill down into your [Best Bets (Text or Graphics)](/manual/best-bets.html) to see the number of impressions, number of clicks, and CTR for each Best Bet.
-The data in the table is sorted in descending order from the highest to lowest CTR.
-Review and edit Best Bets as needed.
-Focus on those with a high number of impressions and low CTR to make the biggest impact on searchers' experience (and on your overall CTR).
-Select drill down again to see a pie chart of the search terms that led to an impression on each Best Bet.

 ## Download Top Queries

 View a detailed report of the number of times searchers have input specific terms and phrases by clicking on the CSV (comma-separated values) link to download the list as a text file.
 Once you've downloaded the CSV file, you can easily [import it  into Excel](https://support.office.com/en-us/article/Import-or-export-text-txt-or-csv-files-e8ab9ff3-be8d-43f1-9d52-b5e8a008ba5c){% external_link %} or another speadsheet program to analyze the data.

-The CSV file contains three columns: (1) query, (2) raw count, and (3) IP-deduped.

 Read [Understanding Your Users' Needs By Analyzing Search Terms](https://www.digitalgov.gov/2013/10/24/understanding-your-users-needs-by-analyzing-search-terms/) for tips on how to create a semi-automated report for analyzing the data in this CSV file on a regular basis.